Extract Salesforce Data into Tableau CRM

 Maybe you’re thinking, JSON—ack!
 Do we have to write code?
 The good news is that you don’t really need to know anything about JSON.
-Analytics has tools that write these instructions for you, and you’re going to be using one of them.
+Tableau CRM has tools that write these instructions for you, and you’re going to be using one of them.

 A dataflow is not single use.
 You can use it to create lots of datasets from lots of different objects at the same time.
 You can also schedule it to run regularly to keep the datasets up to date.
 Since there’s a chance the dataflow is already in use, it’s a good idea to make a backup before you add new instructions.
 The dataflow in your Developer Edition org isn’t already in use, but let’s back it up anyway to see how it’s done.

-- In Analytics, click the gear icon ( ) and then click Data Manager.
+- In Tableau CRM, click the gear icon ( ) and then click Data Manager.
 The data manager opens in a new browser tab.

 - In the data manager, click the Dataflows & Recipes tab.